4neesh/DevBlog/src/blogInProgress/030_usingLambda.md

 }
 ```
 <p>
-The anaonymous function is implemented by creating an instance of Engine with
+The anonymous function is implemented by creating an instance of Engine with
 </p>

 <br>